 Every facet of your company either burnishes or dulls its reputation as an employer.
 Having a style guide that spells out the tone and voice of your employer brand helps guide creation of communications.
 From marketing campaigns to one-on-one conversations, executive behavior and the way employees are encouraged to do their jobs, candidates form an impression of the organization and whether it’s the type of place where they want to work.

 What’s this have to do with communications?
 A lot.
 Everything that happens inside your facilities contributes to your company’s overall message.

-Then, of course, there’s the more commonly recognized channels of communication: talent marketing campaigns, advertising, email, phone calls, texts.
+Start with your careers page.
+Are you putting your best foot forward?
+How does it compare with these these best careers pages?
+Then there’s the more commonly recognized channels of communication: talent marketing campaigns, advertising, email, phone calls, texts.

 Or, consider the tech community GitHub.
 Seventy percent of its 40 million users live outside the U.S., making it a better place to seek developers in Europe than in, say, Chicago.

 Finally, once you’ve determined how to best reach your prospective candidates, it’s important to customize your approach to each individual.
 Attracting candidates today requires an unprecedented level of personalization, so one-size-fits-all messaging will only take you so far.